 - Make sure the colours you choose complement each other well.

 - Verify that the tone mimics the feel and voice of your brand.

 The colour you choose should reflect what you want your audience to feel.

 Here’s a guide on the colour and the overall feel some colours can represent.

-Creative, friendly, and used for call to actions
+Creative, friendly, and used for calls to action.

-When matching colours for your logo try to keep it at a 2-3 colour maximum.
+When matching colours for your logo, keep it at a 2-3 colour maximum.

 If you look at some of the most famous logos, they only use a small number of colours.